HectorVilas/odin-tic-tac-toe/README.md

 ![](READMEmd/progress10.gif)

-And finally I discovered why winning using the last free space.
+And finally I discovered why winning using the last free space will interrupt the strikethrough animation and flip the page twice: both conditions had different times for the `setTimeout`, and each one had the same function to start a new match.
 The fix was very easy but finding out where to fix it wasn't.
-Also fixed the score, the loser was getting it.
+Also fixed the score, the loser was getting the point.

 ### thoughts:
 I want to keep the natural feeling of the game, I don't want to add modals or any kind of HUD.
 I need to find a way to let the players put their names.
 Instead of showing it on screen, the characters will mention each other while talking.
 I may do something similar for the score, at some point the winner may say something like "3 vs 1; I'm still winning".